<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 standing out from crowd

-Our first tip is to create a strong, consistent, visual, and personal brand.
+Our first loan officer marketing tip is to create a strong, consistent, visual, and personal brand.
 Your branding should reflect your personality and what’s important to you.
 It should also be appropriate for the clients you serve.

-The next part is making your brand personal.
-The more personal you get, the more people will connect with you and your services.
-In today’s world, a crucial piece of branding is how it connects with your audience.
+The next part is making your brand—well, you.
+The more you show up authentically and personally, the more people will relate with you.
+And when they feel connected to you, they’ll also connect with your services.
+In today’s world, a key to success in branding is how well it connects with your audience.

-Here are some ways to develop a personal brand:
+Here are some ways to develop your personal brand:

-• Know what makes you different, and what’s most important to you in your work and the services you provide.
+• Articulate what makes you different, what personalized services you offer, and what’s most important to you in your work.

-• Create a brand statement or tagline that demonstrates how you help your clients.
+• Create a brand statement or tagline demonstrating how you help your clients.

 • Instead of standard headshots, use lifestyle photos that show off your personality.